izelnakri/fixturist/README.md

 Fixturist fixes the major caveat of fixture based backend testing: your fixture records might have foreign-key constraints.
 This can prevent the insertion of your fixture records and you have to keep track of the order of relationships during the insertion.

-This library checks if your records have relationships, fetches the required relationships from your development database and runs a nifty algorithm to order the insertion of fetched records.
+This library is smart algorithm that checks if your records have relationships, fetches the required relationships from your development database and runs a nifty algorithm to order the insertion of fetched records.
 All happens with the minimal/optimized SQL under the hood.

 **Fixturist only loads on test mix environments**